Cavenfish/autogamess/README.md

 # AutoGAMESS

-This is a python module for automating Raman calculations using the [GAMESS(us)](https://www.msg.chem.iastate.edu/gamess/) Quantum Chemistry software.
+This is a python module for automating  the generation of input files and parsing of log files with end goal of generating Raman data using the [GAMESS(us)](https://www.msg.chem.iastate.edu/gamess/) Quantum Chemistry software.

+This package was developed using `GAMESS VERSION = 20 APR 2017 (R1)`, it has also been partially tested for use with `GAMESS VERSION =  1 MAY 2013 (R1)` and `GAMESS VERSION = 14 FEB 2018 (R1)`.

 # Installing AutoGAMESS